Recent Searches

 If you receive scholarships or other awards that fully cover your tuition and required fees budget for the first year of your award, your EIU Promise award will be canceled.
 Examples of such awards include the Pemberton Presidential Scholars Award, the Children of Deceased Employees Waiver, DCFS, DORS, or the ISAC Illinois Special Education Teacher Tuition Waiver (SETTW) Program.
 In some circumstances, your full tuition and fees could also be covered in combination with the State of Illinois MAP grant, but exceptions may apply because of the differences in these waiver programs.

-If the EIU Promise cannot be applied in your first year, you will not receive the award in subsequent years.
+If EIU Promise cannot be applied in your first year, you will not receive the award in subsequent years.

 If you receive an award specific to food and housing, this award will not reduce the EIU Promise award.